helium/HIP/0075-programmatic-poc-emissions-and-updated-emissions-curve.md

 # Unresolved Questions

-This HIP proposes an implementation of the programmatic minting that will only emit MOBILE tokens according to the emissions curve schedule.
+This HIP proposes an implementation of the programmatic emissions that will only mint MOBILE tokens according to the emissions curve schedule.

 It does not propose the implementation of the fully-featured programmatic treasury as specified in HIP53 on the Helium Blockchain.
 Features like maintaining of the HNT reserve and a market-making curve will be implemented after migration to Solana is complete.